The New CarTrimHome HUD (Heads Up Display) For The 5th Gen 4Runner

 Tools Needed:

 • Nothing.
-The CarTrimHome HUD includes everything you need for installation!
+The CarTrimHome HUD includes everything needed for installation!

 Step 1.
 Disconnect Negative Battery Terminal (Optional)